abap2UI5 – (7/7) Technical Background: Under the Hood of abap2UI5

 (28) Compatibility & Downporting

 Downporting abap2UI5 code normally would result in a release that is difficult to maintain and debug.
-To avoid this, abap2UI5 is divided into two branches: a main branch (compatible from NW 7.50 to ABAP 2305) and a low-syntax branch (compatible down to NW 7.02).
+To avoid this, abap2UI5 is divided into two repositories: a main repository (compatible from NW 7.50 to ABAP 2305) and a downport repository (compatible down to NW 7.02).

 The low-syntax branch is automatically generated using abaplint.
 The separate branch enables development with all new ABAP expressions available since ABAP v750 while still ensuring that all abap2UI5 features added in the future are automatically downported and available for ABAP v702.

-I’d like to extend a thank you to Lars Hvam here — he both recommended using a separated low syntax version and kindly helped to set abaplint up for this project.
+I’d like to extend a thank you to Lars Hvam here — he both recommended using a separated downport version and kindly helped to set abaplint up for this project.
 At a point when I was tediously downporting everything manually, this was a great shortcut.
 The functionality of automated ABAP downporting is impressive and greatly improves efficiency.
-Check out the abap2UI5 dashboard, his tool abaplint and and if you’ve not already seen his newest ideas, see here.
+Check out the abaplint dashboard of this project and the tool abaplint.

 Furthermore it has been great merging every PR that has worked with and improved the project.
 Thank you at this point to the following who contributed their code: Jacques Nomssi Nzali, Marc Bernard, Sun-Tassein, Christian Guenter, Axel Mohnen Lars Hvam And, thank you to those who featured the project in their channels: Rich Heilman, Thomas Jung, Jelena Perfiljeva, Paul Modderman.
 And also let’s not forget, besides abaplint this framework uses abapGit and benefits from the work of the people who built it: